 (A) Except as otherwise provided in this rule, the authority may grant a tax credit pursuant to section 122.17 of the Revised Code if the authority determines the business entity's project satisfies all of the following:

-(2) The taxpayer proposes as a result of the project to do all of the following within three years after the date of the initial operations:
+(2) The taxpayer proposes as a result of the project to do all of the following by the metric evaluation date :

 (a) Create at least ten full-time equivalent employees at the project location;

 (b) Generate additional annual payroll at the project location in an amount equal to or greater than one hundred seventy-five per cent of the federal minimum wage at the time the authority approves the project, multiplied by fifty-two thousand (which is the number of hours twenty-five full-time equivalent employees would work in one year); and

 (c) Have an average hourly wage rate of at least one hundred fifty per cent of the federal minimum wage at the time the authority approves the project for all new employment positions added as a result of the project.

 (3) The project has received a letter of support from the chief executive, or his or her designee, of the local political subdivision or a regional development agency charged with promoting economic development with jurisdiction over the project location, or in the case of a project with a to-be-determined project location, will receive such letter prior to the approval of the subsequently identified project location.

 (C) A taxpayer that sells or derives revenue from the performance of services rather than the sale of goods, must demonstrate to the satisfaction of the authority that at least fifty-one per cent of the sales or revenues attributable to the proposed project are projected to be generated from outside the state of Ohio by the metric evaluation date to be eligible for tax credits pursuant to section 122.17 of the Revised Code.